dmundra/datascience/_people/luke-fretwell.md

 ---

-Luke Fretwell is a team member of CivicActions Accessibility.
+Luke Fretwell is a team member of CivicActions Data Science.